simongabrl/Portfolio-Simon-Lorejas/README.md

 - Developed an Information Management System using HTML, CSS, MySQL, and JavaScript to provide a functional and responsive platform.
 - Streamlined processes for handling service requests, amenity reservations, and association dues, and payment tracking.
 - Centralized communication channels with integrated notifications, feedback features, and updates on community events and announcements. <br />**Link**:https://greenwoodsvillageportal.site/

+Here’s the updated description, including the mention of the backend and MS Access database connection:

+### E-Commerce Shop for Shoes
+-Developed an e-commerce platform for selling shoes using VB.NET, allowing users to create accounts, browse products, and complete purchases securely.
+-Implemented a user-friendly shopping experience with features like a shopping cart and checkout process.
+-Integrated MS Access as the backend to manage product data, user information, and order history.
+-Created an admin panel for managing inventory, tracking sales, and reviewing audit logs to maintain efficient store management.